How Time Makes Us Invisible

 “There is a silence at the center of each person — an untrammeled space where the inner voice grows free to speak.
 That space expands in solitude.
 To create anything — a poem, a painting, a theorem — is to find the voice in the silence that has something to say to the world.
 In solitude, we may begin to hear in the silence the song of our own lives.”

-When seen through all these years of effort, the colors and textures that have been exposed from the effort has been immeasurable, because with each idea clarified, or emotion articulated, a new set optics has been made available that allows me to see the world with more depth and nuance.
-The decades of effort have effectively produced a different cadence in the way I move through the world — I see and feel subtleties now that would have never been noticed otherwise.
+When seen through all these years of effort, the colors and textures that have been exposed from the effort has been immeasurable, because with each idea clarified, each emotion articulated, a new set optics have been made available that allows me to see the world with more depth and nuance.
+The decades of effort have effectively produced a different cadence to the way I move through the world — I see and feel subtleties now that I would have never noticed otherwise.
 And to Addie’s point, the gratification I feel from occasionally writing a memorable sentence or articulating a stimulating thought…..well, that is purely for me and my own enjoyment.

-This essay, naturally enough, reminds me of another I wrote a few years ago titled “It’s All In The Touching.”
-That essay was inspired by another book, Ray Bradbury’s “Fahrenheit 451”, which contains line below that I believe belongs to this essay as well, because it captures what Addie spent her 300 years attempting to do, finding ways of “touching” the world around her.
+Naturally enough, this essay reminds me of another I wrote a few years ago titled “It’s All In The Touching”, inspired by another book I read, Ray Bradbury’s “Fahrenheit 451.”
+The lines below definitely belongs with this conversation, because it captures what Addie spent 300 years attempting to do…..to find ways to make contact with her life.

-Of course, life can get complicated and there are other factors weighing on my disposition these days, but at least with respect to writing and the purpose for continuing to express myself, Addie LaRue has been a surprising gift to me, for she reminded me of something that I was beginning to misplace.
+Of course, life can get complicated and there are other factors weighing on my disposition these days, but at least with respect to writing and the purpose for continuing to express myself, Addie LaRue has been a surprising gift, for she reminded me of something that I was beginning to misplace.